ibm-cloud-docs/Backup/ts-offline-agent-linux.md

 Answer the following prompts.
 * What is the web-based Agent Console address? `cloudbackupregister.service.softlayer.com` or `cloudbackupregister.service.usgov.softlayer.com`
 * What is the web-based Agent Console connection port [8086]?
-Press enter, 8086 is the correct port.
+Press Enter, 8086 is the correct port.
 * What is the web-based Agent Console username?
 The answer is the same username that is used to log in to Portal.
 * What is the web-based Agent Console password?
 The answer is the same password that is used to log in to Portal.